hanaanr/bern-podcastz/README.md

 # bern-podcastz

-website to keep track of bernardo's podcasts
+random lil website to keep track of bernardo's podcasts